JamBot3000/Hacktober-Challenges/README.md

 # Hacktober-Challenges

 A collection of issues for begginers for Hacktoberfest challenges!
 I review PR's daily!

+NOTE: Please tell me at least one thing you learned from doing this in your merge comment!

 I will be spending the next hour or so making a bunch of python challenges for people to complete and make a PR